|Trail Length||Trail Type||Level of Difficulty|

-- Shirleys Bay is located on an important bird migration route along the Ottawa River, and is an excellent place for birdwatching.
+- Shirleys Bay is located on an important bird migration route on the Ottawa River, and is an excellent place for birding.

 - More than 270 bird species have been observed, including the bald eagle.

-- There are covered and non-covered picnic tables at parking lot P1, close to the Shoreline Trail.
+- There are sheltered and unsheltered picnic tables at parking lot P1, close to the Shoreline Trail.